 Estimating separate models is also important because we are ultimately interested in quantifying how much of the income gap between persistently poor and non-poor counties can be attributed to differences in factor shares and historical endowments, and how much to differences in production function parameters (or the efficiency with which counties use factors to produce output).
-We use a decomposition technique that pervades labor economics known as the Oaxaca decomposition (Oaxaca and Ransom 1994).
-Intuitively, if there were no difference in production functions between poor and non-poor counties, the production function functions would be characterized by the pooled model in Equation 4, implying that differences in income between poor and non-poor counties would be solely due to differences in factor shares and initial productivity.
-If production functions do differ, however, then the differences in income would be a function both of different contemporaneous and historical factors and different production functions.
-This suggests the following decomposition based on the estimating model in B2.1:
+We utilize a decomposition technique that pervades labor economics known as the Oaxaca decomposition (Oaxaca and Ransom 1994).
+Intuitively, if there were no difference in production functions between poor and non-poor counties, the production function would be characterized by the pooled model in equation (4), implying that differences in income between poor and non-poor counties would be solely due to differences in factor shares and initial productivity.
+If production functions do differ, however, then the differences in income would be a function both of different contemporaneous and historical factors and different production functions.10 This suggests the following decomposition based on the estimating model in A2.1:

-$$\overline{\hat{y}}^{P} - \overline{\hat{y}}^{N} = (\overline{d}^{P} - \overline{d}^{N})\hat{\Lambda} + \overline{d}^{P}(\hat{\Lambda}^{P} - \hat{\Lambda}) + \overline{d}^{N}(\hat{\Lambda} - \hat{\Lambda}^{N})$$ (5)
+$$\bar{\hat{y}}^P - \bar{\hat{y}}^N = \left(\bar{d}^P - \bar{d}^N\right)\hat{\Lambda} + \bar{d}^P\left(\hat{\Lambda}^P - \hat{\Lambda}\right) + \bar{d}^N\left(\hat{\Lambda} - \hat{\Lambda}^N\right)$$ (5)

-where the left hand side is the difference in mean predicted log real income per capita between poor and non-poor counties, the first term on the right hand side reflects differences in factors and determinants of productivity (i.e., d consists of the $X{it}$ , $Z_i$ ), the second term is differences in aggregate production functions (differences in parameter estimates) between the poor counties and the pooled counties, and the third term is differences in aggregate production functions between the pooled counties and the non-poor counties.
-The decomposition in Equation 5 requires separate estimates of the pooled model and the subsamples of persistently poor and non-poor counties, which we present below.
+where the left hand side is the difference in mean predicted log real income per capita between poor and non-poor counties, the first term on the right hand side reflects differences in factors and determinants of productivity (i.e., d consists of the X{it}, Z_i), the second term is differences in aggregate production functions (differences in parameter estimates) between the poor counties and the pooled counties, and the third term is differences in aggregate production functions between the pooled counties and the non-poor counties.
+The decomposition in (5) requires separate estimates of the pooled model and the subsamples of persistently poor and non-poor counties, which we present below.

-4. Convergence and Persistent Poverty
+IV.
+Convergence and Persistent Poverty

 In Table 4, we present the estimates of our baseline model following the Arellano and Bover (1995) GMM specification.
-Our data set is described in detail in Appendix A. The dependent variable is the log of real per capita income, while the independent variables include lagged log real income per capita ( $y{it-1}$ ); the percentage of high school graduates; real per capita private capital expenditures in manufacturing; labor force growth; urban share; and the shares of residents who are black, who are churched, and who vote in presidential elections; and the levels of time-invariant historical variables in Table 2 that proxy for culture, institutions, geography, human and physical capital, and agglomeration.
+Our dataset is described in detail in Appendix 1.
+The dependent variable is the log of real per capita income, while the independent variables include lagged log real income per capita (y{it-1}); the percentage of high school graduates; real per capita private capital expenditures in manufacturing; labor force growth; urban share; and the shares of residents who are black, who are churched, and who vote in presidential elections; and the levels of time-invariant historical variables in Table 2 that proxy for culture, institutions, geography, human and physical capital, and agglomeration.
 The lagged dependent variable is predetermined, but in first differences becomes correlated with the model error and thus is instrumented (Anderson and Hsiao 1982).
 The other time-varying independent variables are predetermined.
-To enhance efficiency of the parameter estimates, we use a block diagonal instrument set as proposed in Arellano and Bond (1991), consisting of (t - 2) to (t - 4) lags of log real income per capita (depending on year), (t - 1) to (t - 4) lagged levels of the time-varying variables, and the level of time-invariant historical variables (see Appendix B).
+To enhance efficiency of the parameter estimates we use a block diagonal instrument set as proposed in Arellano and Bond (1991), consisting of (t-2) to (t-4) lags of log real income per capita (depending on year), (t-1) to (t-4) lagged levels of the time-varying variables, and the level of time-invariant historical variables (see Appendix 2).

-&lt;sup>10 The functional form of the production function is assumed constant for the groups; only the parameters are allowed to vary.
+10 The functional form of the production function is assumed constant for the groups; only the parameters are allowed to vary.